-In an AltMed podcast first, Mitch and Andrew run through Basics of Cannabis 101.
+In an AltMed podcast first, Mitch and Andrew from Phytoca run through Basics of Cannabis 101.
 Addressing the frequently asked questions around this stigmatised industry, Mitch and Andrew clear the air about the many uses of cannabinoids, and how this natural alternative is fitting into the landscape of Australian medicine.

 Although Cannabis is most commonly associated with recreational use, cannabinoid products come in multiple forms.
 Hemp plants have diverse applications and are commonly used for textiles, building materials, beauty and skin products and ‘superfoods’.
 At Altmed, we focus on how CBD can be utilised for its medicinal properties.